 House Bill 235 and Senate Bill 219

 House Bill 235 allows for anyone registering with the Department of Motor Vehicles, either in person or via their website have automatic voter registration.
-This makes voting registration easier for all voters.
+This makes voter registration easier for all voters.